DonJayamanne/vscode-python-samples/remote-debugging-flask/README.md

 * Go into the debugger menu and select `Python: Attach` and press the green arrow icon
 * Open the `app.py` file and add a break point to the line `return "Hello World!"`
 * Refresh your browser window.
-* The breakpoint should now hit.
+* The debugger should hit the breakpoint.